wanx-troopers/wanx-troopers.github.io/loras/alchemy.md

 People sometimes experience a placebo effect - using LoRAs that neither enhance nor hinder good results.

+If several LoRa-s are used together the order of application does not matter.

 ## Kijai on Merging vs Unmerged LoRAs

 > Normal ComfyUI behaviour with loras is to merge the weights to the model before inference,